The Library’s Special Collections provide a rich resource for East Asian Studies at the University of Manchester.

 The Voyages and Travels Collection features important atlases and first editions of the published accounts of travellers and explorers, while the Booker and Mills Map Collections contain notable examples of French and Dutch maps of Asia and the Far East.

-The Library also holds photographs across the archive, printed and visual collections, which provide a fascinating visual record of China from the 1860s onwards.
+The Library also holds photographs across the archive, printed and visual collections, which provide a fascinating visual record of Japan from the 1860s onwards.

 You are welcome to make use of Special Collections in your learning and research.